cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/activeContext.md

 6.  **Sequential Step 6 (Document - depends on Step 5 completion):**
     *   Task 9: `tasks/server_auto_start_stop/Execution_Document_Feature.md` (depends on Task 8)

-**Current State & Next Steps (Strategy Phase):**
+**Current State & Next Steps:**
+*   The Strategy phase for the "Server Auto-Start/Stop Feature" is now complete.
-*   All Execution Tasks for the "Server Auto-Start/Stop Feature" have been defined.
+*   All Execution Tasks have been defined and sequenced.
-*   The proposed execution sequence is outlined above.
-*   The next step is to finalize this sequence and consider this focused planning session complete.
-*   The `Strategy_Task_Server_Auto_Start_Stop_20250524.md` can be marked as fully planned.
+*   The `Strategy_Task_Server_Auto_Start_Stop_20250524.md` is considered fully planned.
+*   The system is ready to transition to the Execution phase to implement these tasks.

+**MUP Trigger**: Context window usage at 28%.
+**Action**: Performing Mandatory Update Protocol.

 **Server-Side Build Issue (Ongoing - Prerequisite for PDF Theming Fix if revisited):** (No changes this turn)